stellar/soroban-quest/quests/6-asset-interop/README.md

 ### Stellar Assets as Soroban Tokens

-> _Please Note_: If you've forgotten, Soroban is still under active development,
-> design, and discussion.
-Significant changes can happen and should even be
-> expected.
-The area of asset interoperability between Stellar and Soroban is
-> one such area that is under active consideration.
-We have designed this quest
-> to be as up-to-date as possible at the time of writing, but the conventions,
-> steps, terminology, architecture, etc. used in today's quest are subject to
-> change in the future.
->
-> _Revision Date: 2023-07-28_

 One of the defining characteristics of the Stellar network is that assets are first-class citizens.
 They are easy to create, cheap to use/transfer/trade, and have many incredible use-cases.
 There also exists an extensive set of